starknet-io/starknet.js/www/docs/guides/create_contract.md

 ### myCalldata.compile

-It's the recommended way to proceed :
+This is the recommended way to proceed :

 ```typescript
 const myArray1: RawCalldata = ["0x0a", 24, 36n];